Advice for moving jobsAre you ready to move?

 The biggest advice we can give at this stage is find a job that utilises your skillset, work with the right recruiter, understand all aspects of the job, you can work with the hiring manager, do your research on the company and remember the reason you are looking for a new role.
 We say this as no doubt your current employer will try convincing you to stay but the majority of people that decide to stay always regret their decision.
 Often money is a big factor in changing jobs but you have to remember there is always more to it.
 Changing jobs is always a big decision so make sure you remember the reasons for moving and how this will be better for you in the long run.

-Is your CV right?
-Please check our CV tips page for all the details you need
+Please check our CV tips page, click HERE for all the details you need

 Getting your CV out to the market

 Once you are happy with your CV, get it on the market so you can look at all your options.
-Email it to recruiters, put it on the different CV websites.
+Speak to recruiters and make sure you utilise all the different CV websites.
 Always update your CV first before sending out making sure your work history is fully up to date and all contact details including full home address (Important to calculate commute to work).

-What are you looking for?
-Have a good think about what you want to do, locations and money you require.
+Have a good think about what you want to do, location and money you require.
 Get this clear before looking and you can’t go wrong.

-Counter offer – The bane of a recruitment consultant’s life!
+The bane of a Recruitment Consultants life!
 You have gone through 2 interviews and assessments yet at the last minute you have been offered that new position.